-Titebond, check the 1/32" clearance and reclamp.
+Apply Titebond, clamp the strips in place, and verify the 1/32" clearance.
 Let the glue dry for 4 hours.
 Install the lining strips on the back edge of the side assembly in the same manner.

-Squaring the neck block and tailblock

-Although they work quite well, the waist clamp and cardboard inner body mold still allow some movement.
+Squaring the neck block and tail block Although they work quite well, the waist clamp and cardboard inner body mold still allow some movement.
 Handle the rim assembly carefully, especially until the top and back are glued on and the assembly becomes more rigid.
-Lay the rim assembly topside-down on the plywood work surface, weight it down again, and use a square at each end to see if the neck block and tailblock are square to the plywood surface.
-If either end is slightly out of square, use a thin tapered wedge pressed between the cardboard inner body mold and either the neck block or tailblock as needed, to force the blocks and sides into square (pictured).
+Lay the rim assembly topside-down on the plywood work surface, weigh it down again, and use a square at each end to verify the neck block and tail block are square to the plywood surface.
+If either end is slightly out of square, use a thin tapered wedge pressed between the cardboard inner body mold and either the neck block or tail block, to force the blocks and sides into square (pictured).
 Having the sides properly squared up at this stage is important.

-Leveling the kerfed linings

-Prepare a "sanding board" from a straight flat piece of wood about 3-4" wide, at least 1" thick, and 24" long (illustrated).
+Leveling the kerfed linings Prepare a "sanding board" from a straight flat piece of wood about 3-4" wide, at least 1" thick, and 24" long (illustrated).
 Add a 5° wedge on one end of the sanding board.
-This wedge will tip the sanding board to match the angle of the back as you sand the kerfed linings, neck and tailblock.
+This wedge will tip the sanding board to match the angle of the back as you sand the kerfed linings, neck, and tail block.
 The wedge should be approximately 8" long, and as wide as the sanding board.
 At the opposite end, stick 80-grit sandpaper to both sides of the board using double-stick tape.